PaycheckCalculatorOnline logo

 Does getting a raise push ALL my income into a higher tax bracket?+

-No — this is one of the most common tax misconceptions.
+No — and this is the most important tax misconception to correct.
 Only the income that falls within the higher bracket is taxed at the new rate.
 If a raise pushes $2,000 of your income into the 22% bracket, only that $2,000 is taxed at 22%.
-All income below the threshold continues to be taxed at the lower rates.
+Every dollar below the threshold continues to be taxed at its lower rate — exactly as before the raise.
+A raise that moves you into a higher bracket never costs you more than the additional tax on the incremental income itself, which is always less than the raise amount.

 What is the difference between a tax credit and a tax deduction?+